fghibellini/fp-antipatterns/patterns/business-logic-in-parsers.md

 ## Why?

-people debugging issues will not look into the parsers.
+people debugging issues will not look into the parsers (after all in some language the parsers are even generated automatically - so there are strong expectations of what they do).
 They will spend a lot of time trying to understand how something can happen given their expectation of the data coming from the DB.

 ## Examples